piranha/opster/docs/positional.rst

      -h --help  display help

-If `pos2.py` is given the wrong number of arguments it will say so and then print out its help message.
+If `better.py` is given the wrong number of arguments it will say so and then print out its help message.
 This is the more typical behaviour that users expect when they type the wrong arguments to a command line program::

-    $ python pos2.py one two three
+    $ python better.py spam ham eggs
-    pos2.py: invalid arguments
+    better.py: invalid arguments

-    pos2.py ARG1 [ARG2]
+    better.py ARG1 [ARG2]

     Display the values of ARG1 and ARG2